petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 their Git repositories.
 The Calkit Cloud also acts as a wrapper on top of GitHub to provide a more research-oriented experience.
+Again the logic is that many researchers see GitHub as a place to store code, but not as a place for collaborating on all stages of a project, e.g., analysis or writing, since GitHub is primarily designed for software development.
+Asking them to move to GitHub is asking them to act like software developers, which we're trying to avoid, at least to start.

-Instead of interacting with repos, forks, and commits, users deal with figures, datasets, and publications.
+Instead of interacting with repos, forks, and commits, Calkit users deal with figures, datasets, and publications.
 Unlike GitHub, the
 [Calkit Cloud software](https://github.com/calkit/calkit-cloud)
 is fully open source and
 can be self-hosted.
-Unlike other data sharing platforms, it's meant to be used during the work, as a means of backup and collaboration, not just as a way to share files at the end.
+Unlike other data sharing platforms, it's meant to be used during the work as a means of backup and collaboration, not just as a way to share files at the end.
 It can serve as a showcase for the work too, like how software developers will show off their code on GitHub.
+And since Calkit integrates with GitHub on behalf of users, the project is viewable there as well.

 {% include figure.html
 src="/images/single-button/cloud.png"